Your dog’s paws are an extremely important to them, therefore it is really important that we help our dogs treat and prevent dog paw pad injury.

 OK, so now you know all about paws, but as tough as our dog's paws are, there is still a chance that they become injuried and sore and may need special attention.

-Paws can also be burned and injured by walking on hot ground during very hot days.
-It is possible to suffer burns from other hot surfaces or chemicals.
-Your dog’s paw may burn or blister.
+Paws can be severely burned and injured by walking on hot ground during very hot days.
+Hard surfaces, particularly those with a dark colour can get incredibly hot.
+All of which will cause your dog’s paws may burn or blister.
 Winter is as harsh for your dog.
 The cold snow and ice can cause paws to chapp and crack.
 The rock salt use on icy roads can cause sores, infection and blistering.
 Chemicals can also cause burns to your dog’s feet as well as being toxic if your dog when licks his paws.

 Grass seeds can easily become lodged in between your dog’s paws.
-They can become embedded and cause an infection if not removed.
-Trim the fur around your dogs toes and check for grass seeds in between your dog toes often
+They can become embedded and cause a nasty infection if not removed.
+Trim the fur around your dogs toes and check for grass seeds in between your dog toes after walking.

 Autoimmune disease is the term used for antibodies that are produced in the system but fight against healthy cells and tissues and may cause your dog’s skin and paws to blister, crack, flake or ulcer.